 According to him..“focused arrogance is the key to my success”.
 Louis was a serious kid born to be a certified winner.

-Louis van Gaal loved every second of Catholic church because of her.
-He loved the sickly sweet rotting-pomegranate smells of the incense.
+Louis van Gaal loved every second of the Catholic church because of her.
+He loved the sickly sweet rotting pomegranate smells of the incense.
 He found a good reason to thank his dad for making him stick to the church.